 How much does a funeral cost in Chicago?

-The N.F.D.A* surveyed the average funeral service cost in 2023 at $7,848.
+The N.F.D.A* surveyed the average funeral service cost at $7,848.
 This is without any cemetery fees.
-The online funeral price survey conducted more recently by Funeralocity puts the average cost of a traditional full-service burial in Chicago at $6,003.
-(This does not include cemetery costs).
+A recent online funeral price survey conducted by Funeralocity puts the average cost of a traditional full-service burial in Chicago at $6,003.
+(This does not include cemetery costs.)

 How much does a cremation cost in the Chicago Metropolitan area?

 Cremation prices can be a little more difficult to quote.
-It depends on the type of cremation service you select.
-Cremation is definitely cheaper, but a cremation with a funeral ceremony will still cost around $4,000.
+The type of cremation service you select determines the cost.
+Cremation is generally more affordable, but a cremation with a funeral ceremony will still cost around $4,000.

 A simple cremation service with no ceremony is referred to as a “direct cremation” in the funeral industry.

-In the metro Chicago area, a direct cremation can be arranged for around $1,000.
+In the Chicago metropolitan area, a direct cremation can be arranged for approximately $1,295 complete.
 This is the most economical funeral service arrangement available to families.

 It is wise to check what is included in a low-cost direct cremation package to ensure there are no hidden fees for what may appear ‘too cheap.’
 County fees are generally ‘third-party’ additional charges, such as death certificates and cremation permits.
-However, some affordable direct cremation packages include a death certificate and cremation permit fee.
+However, some affordable direct cremation packages do include the death certificate and cremation permit fees.

-Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed prior to cremation.
+Extra charges that can be incurred with a budget direct cremation include fees for a residential collection if required, for the deceased weighing over 300 pounds, and the removal of a pacemaker before cremation.

-What legal issues must I understand about arranging a funeral or cremation in Chicago?
+What legal considerations should I be aware of when arranging a funeral or cremation in Chicago?

 In Illinois, the fee for a death certificate is $17.00 for the first copy and $2.00 for each additional copy ordered at the same time.

 If you do opt for cremation, all the legal next of kin must agree on a cremation disposition and sign the Cremation Authorization Form.
-Illinois also has a mandatory wait period of 24 hours before a cremation can be performed (stature 410 ILCS 18/20 and 18/35 (2018).
+Illinois also has a mandatory 24-hour wait period before a cremation can be performed (statute 410 ILCS 18/20 and 18/35 (2018).
 Cook County will issue a cremation permit once the mandatory period has elapsed and all the legal paperwork is in order.

 Who is responsible for paying for a funeral?

 If the deceased did not pre-arrange and pre-pay for a funeral plan, then the responsibility for paying for a funeral falls to the immediate next of kin.
-This can be quite a burden, and this is why more seniors today are considering setting up simple cremation arrangements.
+This can be quite a burden, which is why more seniors today are considering simple cremation arrangements.

-Pre-planning can be simple and affordable and give the family peace of mind when the time comes.
+Pre-planning can be affordable and straightforward, providing the family with peace of mind when the time comes.

 Be aware that whoever signs the funeral contract with the funeral home is legally responsible for paying the funeral bill.

-What if the deceased is at the County Medical Examiner?
+What if the deceased is at the Cook County Medical Examiner?

 Only a licensed funeral director can transport the deceased from the ME’s morgue, and the next of kin will need to sign a release form for the Medical Examiner to release the body into the care of a funeral home.

 The Medical Examiner will issue the death certificate and permit to cremate once they release the body.
-If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact Cook County at (312) 666-0500.
+If you have further questions about identifying the body and making arrangements for the deceased’s transfer, you can contact Cook County at (312) 666-0500.

-Cook County Medical Examiner is at Robert J Stein Institute of Forensic Medicine, 2121 W Harrison Street, Chicago, IL 60612.
+The Cook County Medical Examiner is at the Robert J Stein Institute of Forensic Medicine, 2121 W Harrison Street, Chicago, IL 60612.

 More than 16,000 deaths are reported to the Medical Examiner’s Office in Chicago each year, although only just under a third of these reported cases are accepted for investigation.